karshadgithub/AutomationTesting/README.md

 Starts on the [Amazon](https://www.amazon.com/)

-##Click on 'Start here' from Account and Lists
+1.Click on 'Start here' from Account and Lists

 2.Create Account and login
 3.Click on Your account